 But it doesn’t end there, once you dip down into the forest from the top of Mount Finlayson, a whole other world awaits.
 The forest on the east side of Finlayson is lush, magical and abundant, one of the reasons it has been nicknamed the Harry Potter Forest by some locals!
 The songbirds like to sing their hearts out, especially in spring and there are a couple of ponds around Third Lagoon that have frogs croak happily in their wet environment.
 It is often a bit breezy on the south end and the wind swooshes through the trees.
 Other than Mother Nature’s lovely sounds, you will be enveloped by a serene quiet that will make you want to come back for more.

 There are actually two lagoons, Jakle’s Lagoon and Third Lagoon.
 When you come down the trail from the top go right first when you get down to the cross trail.
 It will take you over to Third Lagoon.
-Third Lagoon is very accessible and great for bird watching, as the lagoon hosts eagles, gulls and egrets.
+Third Lagoon is very accessible and great for bird watching, as the lagoon hosts eagles, gulls, sea ducks and egrets.
 Often you can spot seals, porpoises and river otters as they are frolicking around in Griffin Bay.
 Sit down on a log and rest for a while, breathe in the fresh salty air and enjoy the quiet before making your way over to Jakle’s Lagoon and back to the parking lot.

 For a short refreshing walk with breathtaking views you may want to consider going to the tiny Cattle Point Lighthouse.
-If you drive all the way down Cattle Point Road, you will come down the hill and see the lighthouse and to your right a quiet big turn-out with a bench and an informative sign.
+If you drive all the way down Cattle Point Road, you will come down the hill and see the lighthouse ahead of you and to your right a big turn-out with a bench and an informative sign.
 Park your car there and take the small trail that starts between the bench and the sign.
 It will take you along the edge of the cliff down to the lighthouse.
 A word of advice, if you are afraid of heights you may want to skip this one, there is another trail further down going straight to the lighthouse without any of the high cliffs.

 You get a sort of birds eye view to the beach below.
-The water has several shades of green and blue viewed from above and you can observe a variety of seabirds, as well as seals and sealions frolick around below.
+The water has several shades of green and blue viewed from above and you can observe a variety of seabirds, as well as seals and sealions frolic around below.
 If you are really lucky you might even see killer whales, Minke whales or humpback whales from the cliffs.
 The lighthouse has its own charm and most of the time a bald eagle will sit atop observing the world around.
 There is a steep trail leading down to the rocks and beach below the lighthouse, a great place to explore during low tide for all the little tide pools forming.